pat-dill/roblox-requests/docs/api-reference.md

 - headers (dictionary) - Default headers used with each request
 - cookies (CookieJar) - Current session cookies.
 Updates automatically from Set-Cookie header
 - base_url (string) - Base URL to prefix each request with.
-If a request UTL contains the HTTP protocol ("http(s)://"), this will be ignored
+If a request URL contains the HTTP protocol (http(s)://), this will be ignored
+- ignore_ratelimit (bool) - If true, all requests will ignore the global rate-limit

 ### Session:set_headers